 Synthetic cannabinoids are drugs that are often sold as a ‘legal’ alternative to cannabis.
 They claim to have similar effects.
 They are often sold as ‘herbal smoking blends’ with different brand names, such as ‘K2’, ‘Spice’, and ‘Kronic’.
-Despite the fact that these blends are often sold in stores or online and marketed as ‘legal’ and ‘safe’, many contain ingredients that are actually illegal and potentially very dangerous.
+Even though these blends are often sold in stores or online and marketed as ‘legal’ and ‘safe’, many contain ingredients that are actually illegal and potentially very dangerous.

 Usually these blends are plant material that have been sprayed with one or more active chemicals so that, when smoked, they mimic some of the effects of cannabis.
 As the active ingredients used are often synthetic and produced in laboratories, they are neither ‘herbal’ nor ‘natural’.
 Instead these drugs are designed to be stronger than traditional cannabis, and therefore may pose a greater risk.

 Blends often contain a mixture of different active ingredients, despite being sold under the same brand name.
 In addition to this, ingredients can change as different substances are made illegal, although the brand name may stay the same.
-This means that buying the same brand twice does not guarantee that the contents will be the same, and therefore the effects may also be different.
-It is therefore very difficult to know what is actually in the product.
+So buying the same brand twice doesn't mean that the contents will be the same and therefore the effects may be different.

 What are the effects of Synthetic Cannabinoids?

 Like other new psychoactive substances, taking these is like a roll of the dice, and the immediate and long-term effects are still unknown.

 Effects of synthetic cannabinoids can vary depending on the ingredients of the product.
 Effects can be immediate or long-term, as listed in the table below.

 - Enlarged pupils